Basiiic/BasicHud/README.md

 # THINGS YOU SHOULD KNOW

+- i play tf2 at 1920 x 1080 and do not plan to add support for other resolutions (test and see if it works though!)

 - the "#Customizations" folder is for zeeshud menus only

 - the customization folder you should use is BasicHudCustomizations for hud customizations